obigelow/obigelow.github.io/README.md

 # obigelow.github.io

-s the github hosting website required to use github hosting.
+This is the github hosting website required to use github hosting.

 ## Installation